Sam-Dragon/real-time-interview/README.md

 - How to create image using docker ?
 - What are the commands used inside Dockerfile ?
 - Auto-scaling in gcp or kubernetes ?
+- What is bestway to deploy all the services at once ? -- Kubernetes
 - Alternative to saga patterns ?
 - Consistency level in saga patterns ?
 - Explain Authentication & Authorization ?
 How to achieve it ?